 The three most widely used authentication factors are:

 MFA refers to any usage of two or more authentication factors.
-If only two authentication factors are used, MFA can also be known as two-factor authentication (2FA) or two-step verification.
+If only two authentication factors are used, MFA can also be referred to as two-factor authentication or two-step verification.
 Three-factor authentication is another form of MFA.

 Single-factor authentication is the use of just one of the above factors to identify a person.
-Requiring a username and a password alone is the most common example of single-factor authentication.
+Requiring a username and password combination is the most common example of single-factor authentication.

 The problem with single-factor authentication is that an attacker only needs to successfully attack the user in one way in order to impersonate them.
 If someone steals the user's password, the user's account is compromised.
 By contrast, if the user implements MFA, an attacker needs more than a password to gain access to the account — for example, they will likely need to steal a physical item from the user as well, which is much more difficult.